-This list is to remind you of the common concerns associated with the preparation of Workers' Compensation.
+This list is to remind you of the common concerns associated with the Workers' Compensation Insurance.

 - 1. In California, it is required for employers to have workers' compensation insurance if they have at least one employee. - 2.
 Before hiring independent contractors, verify whether they have their own workers' compensation insurance.
 If they do, obtain an insurance certificate for the record.
 If they do not have their insurance, the company must include them in its policy and pay a premium. - 3.
 Shareholder (own at least 10%) officers or partners can be excluded by endorsement in the workers' compensation insurance policy (payroll exclusion).
-In any event, where there is a change of ownership, new shareholder officers must be properly reported for exclusion. - 4.
-Employee's job classification, to calculate insurance premium, is very complicated, so it is recommended to consult with an insurance company for accurate job classification.